 Almonds – Backed by an impressive nutritional profile, almonds, while known for their healthy fats are also an incredible source of Vitamin E, Magnesium and Potassium.
 Almonds have long been hailed for their long list of benefits, including their content of zinc, which has been studied for its ability to help moderate the way the body handles stress.
-Also, the fat in almonds has the ability to keep you satiated, reducing the desire to fall off the wagon!
+Also, the fat in almonds has the ability to keep you satisfied, reducing the desire to fall off the wagon!

 Apples - Apples are a great source of fiber and can be helpful in aiding digestion regularly (no pun intended).
 Labeled as a high antioxidant food, apples also have a significant source of flavonoids.
 Mix this with some heart healthy nuts and you’ve got quite the delicious and nutritious snack in your pantry!